How long will it take?

 Iontophoresis is the general term for two galvanic or direct current treatments where Cataphoresis uses the positive pole and anaphoresis uses the negative pole.

-Cataphoresis is used after treatment and has the effect of relieving redness, inflammation and irritation, but also restores the skin’s natural pH level, causes local constriction which closes pores and reduces inflammation and redness which in turn promotes the healing.
+Cataphoresis is used after treatment and has the effect of relieving redness, inflammation and irritation, but also restores the skin’s natural pH level, causes local constriction which closes pores and reduces inflammation and redness which in turn promotes healing.

 What is Anaphoresis